Ifeoma99/alx_be_shell/shell_permissions/README.md

 #!/bin/bash
-switch current user to  betty
+Prints the effective username of the current user